-The PCS will be located in the BESS and will consist of an inverter, protection equipment, DC and AC circuit breakers, filter equipment, equipment terminals, and a connection cabling system.
+The PCS (also referred to as the inverter skids as shown on Figure 3.0-1) will be located in the BESS and will consist of an inverter, protection equipment, DC and AC circuit breakers, filter equipment, equipment terminals, and a connection cabling system.
 Electric energy is transferred from the existing power grid to the batteries during a battery charging cycle and from the batteries to the grid during a battery discharge cycle.
 The PCS converts electric energy from AC to DC when energy is transferred from the grid to the battery and from DC to AC when energy is transferred from the battery to the grid.
 The energy conversion is enabled by a bidirectional inverter that connects the DC battery system to the AC electrical grid.
-The PCS will also include a transformer that converts the AC side output of the inverter to medium AC voltage to increase the overall efficiency of the BESS and to protect the PCS in the event of system electrical faults.
-Northern Divide Energy Storage anticipates 30 to 60 PCS units depending on final design.
+The PCS will also include a transformer that converts the low-voltage AC side output of the inverter to medium AC voltage, facilitating interconnection and improving overall BESS efficiency.
+The transformer and associated protection equipment also safeguard the PCS in the event of system electrical faults.
+Northern Divide Energy Storage anticipates approximately 33 initial PCS plus an additional 10 augmentation PCS for a total of 43 PCS.
+The final number of PCS may change depending on final design and technology changes at the time of augmentation.